NOAA Experiential Research & Training Opportunities (NERTO)

 - The internship acceptance letter from the selected CSC intern is due to the EPP/MSI Program Office from the Center Director, no less than five weeks before internship start date.

-- The internship end date must be established and shared with the EPP/MSI Program Office.
+- The 12-week NERTO Internship Plan and internship end date must be collaboratively developed, established, and shared with the EPP/MSI Program Office.